jankuss/genq/README.md

 enum Role {
   // You can annotate the enum values with @JsonValue to customize the JSON serialization/deserialization.
   // For example, the string 'ADMIN' will get deserialized to the Role.admin value and vice versa.
+  // If you don't provide a value for @JsonValue, the enum value will be serialized/deserialized as a string.
   @JsonValue('ADMIN')
   admin,
   @JsonValue('USER')